tyconsulting/blog.tyang.github.io/_posts/2015-09-16-opsmgr-self-maintenance-management-pack-2-5-0-0.md

 <a href="http://blog.tyang.org/wp-content/uploads/2015/09/image14.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2015/09/image_thumb14.png" alt="image" width="347" height="435" border="0" /></a><a href="http://blog.tyang.org/wp-content/uploads/2015/09/image15.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2015/09/image_thumb15.png" alt="image" width="331" height="433" border="0" /></a>
 <h5>Object Discovery: OpsMgr 2012 Self Maintenance Management Server and Agent Patch List Discovery</h5>
-Natively in OpsMgr, the agent patch list is discovered by an object discovery called “Discovers the list of patches installed on Agents”:
+Natively in OpsMgr, the agent patch list is discovered by an object discovery called "Discovers the list of patches installed on Agents":

 <a href="http://blog.tyang.org/wp-content/uploads/2015/09/image16.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2015/09/image_thumb16.png" alt="image" width="412" height="409" border="0" /></a>

 As the name suggests, this discovery discovers the patch list for agents, and nothing else.
 It does not discover the patch list for OpsMgr management servers, gateway servers, and SCSM management servers (if they are also monitored by OpsMgr using the version of the Microsoft Monitoring Agent that is a part of the Service Manager 2012).
 On the other hand, this discovery provided by the OpsMgr 2012 Self Maintenance MP (Version 2.5.0.0) is designed to replace the native patch list discovery.
 Instead of only discovering agent patch list, it also discovers the patch list for OpsMgr management servers, gateway servers, SCSM management servers and SCSM Data Warehouse management servers.

 Same as all other workflows in the Self Maintenance MP, this discovery is disabled by default.
-In order to start using this discovery, please disable the built-in discovery “Discovers the list of patches installed on Agents” BEFORE enabling “OpsMgr 2012 Self Maintenance Management Server and Agent Patch List Discovery”:
+In order to start using this discovery, please disable the built-in discovery "Discovers the list of patches installed on Agents" BEFORE enabling "OpsMgr 2012 Self Maintenance Management Server and Agent Patch List Discovery":

 <a href="http://blog.tyang.org/wp-content/uploads/2015/09/image17.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="image" src="http://blog.tyang.org/wp-content/uploads/2015/09/image_thumb17.png" alt="image" width="687" height="315" border="0" /></a>

-Shortly after the built-in discovery has been disabled and the “OpsMgr 2012 Self Maintenance Management Server and Agent Patch List Discovery” has been enabled for the Health Service class, the patch list for the OpsMgr management servers, gateway servers and SCSM management servers (including Data Warehouse management server) will be populated (as shown in the screenshot below):
+Shortly after the built-in discovery has been disabled and the "OpsMgr 2012 Self Maintenance Management Server and Agent Patch List Discovery" has been enabled for the Health Service class, the patch list for the OpsMgr management servers, gateway servers and SCSM management servers (including Data Warehouse management server) will be populated (as shown in the screenshot below):

 <a href="http://blog.tyang.org/wp-content/uploads/2015/09/SNAGHTML51edc1.png"><img style="background-image: none; padding-top: 0px; padding-left: 0px; display: inline; padding-right: 0px; border: 0px;" title="SNAGHTML51edc1" src="http://blog.tyang.org/wp-content/uploads/2015/09/SNAGHTML51edc1_thumb.png" alt="SNAGHTML51edc1" width="668" height="374" border="0" /></a>